Skip to content

 AML supervisionSEPBLAC, with CNMV / BdE inputs

-CNMV is the lead authority for the CASP services catalogue (custody, exchange, trading platform operation, advice, portfolio management of crypto-assets, transfer services).
-BdE is the lead for tokenised-money issuance.
-A firm operating an exchange that lists ARTs and EMTs interacts with both.
+CNMV leads on the CASP services catalogue — custody, exchange, trading-platform operation, advice, portfolio management, transfer services.
+Banco de España leads on tokenised-money issuance.
+A firm operating an exchange that also issues an EMT interacts with both.

 3. The MiCA services catalogue